Construction Arbitrations Involving Energy Facilities: Power Plants, Offshore Platforms, LNG Terminals, Refineries and Pipelines

 Claims for liquidated delay damages are, however, subject to two key limitations; the doctrine of penalties and the prevention principle.

-The prevention principle states that an owner will not be entitled to claim liquidated damages against a contractor for a period of delay which is infected with delays that are the responsibility of the owner.
-For instance, where a project falls ten days behind schedule, seven of which fall to causes that are the responsibility of the contractor, and three to causes that are the responsibility of the owner, the owner will altogether lose the right to claim liquidated damages in respect of the full ten-day period.
+The prevention principle states that an owner will not be entitled to claim liquidated damages against a contractor for a period of delay infected with delays that are the responsibility of the owner.
+For instance, where a project falls 10 days behind schedule, seven of which fall to causes that are the responsibility of the contractor, and three to causes that are the responsibility of the owner, the owner will lose altogether the right to claim liquidated damages in respect of the full 10-day period.
 Any apportionment of this delay is inimical to the common law prevention principle.
-The results of this principle may at time seem arbitrary, and contrast with the approach taken by civil courts who apportion delay losses.
+The results of this principle may at times seem arbitrary, and contrast with the approach taken by civil courts that apportion delay losses.
 The severe consequences for an owner are further magnified where the parties’ agreement specifies that liquidated damages are an exclusive remedy for delay, which may preclude a party from claiming general damages in the alternative.

 Contractor claim for disruption

 Disruption disputes are concerned with a contractor’s loss of productivity as a result of some form of disturbance by the employer.
 These disputes will commonly centre around the ‘uneconomic working’ of the contractor as a result of the employer’s conduct.

 A contractor will be entitled to claim damages only in respect of disruption caused by the project owner.
 The right of claim may be defined by contract or, absent express contractual provisions, as a breach of an implied term of contract that the owner will not prevent or hinder the contractor in the execution of its work.The SCL Protocol comments that ‘[m]ost standard forms of contract do not deal expressly with disruption’; however, while limited in number, there do exist standard form contracts setting out terms that oblige compensation for delaying conduct.